JeffHing/command-queue/README.md

 # CommandQueue

-CommandQueue provides a programmatic API for executing groups of commands synchronously or asynchronously.
+CommandQueue provides a flexible API for executing groups of commands synchronously or asynchronously.
 It was originally created to provide an alternative to using the "scripts" object in package.json for executing commands.
 By using CommandQueue, you can easily execute